Kusaal language

-Kusaal is a Gur language spoken primarily in northern eastern Ghana, and Burkina Faso.
+Kusaal, or Kusaasi, is a Gur language spoken primarily in northern eastern Ghana, and Burkina Faso.
 It is spoken by about 121,000 people and takes its name from the Kusaal people, or Kusasi.
 There is a distinctive dialect division between Agole, to the East of the Volta River, and Toende, to the West.
 Agole has more speakers.
 The 6-district capital; Bawku West with Zebilla as capital (mainly inhabited by the speakers of Atoende Kusaal) and the rest; Binduri, Bawku, Tempane, Garu and Pusiga districts mostly Agole dialect speakers.
 The complete Bible translation is in the Agole dialect.

 Names

 The general and accepted name for the language is Kusaal.
-The name Kusasi Is mostly used to refer to the people who speak the language, and it is not accepted by native speakers to refer to the language.
+The name Kusasi refers to the people who speak the language, and it is not accepted by native speakers to refer to the language.

 Grammar

 The language is a fairly typical representative of the Western Oti–Volta low-level grouping within Gur, which includes several of the more widely spoken languages of Northern Ghana, and also Moore, the largest African language of Burkina Faso (and the largest of all Gur languages, with millions of speakers).